nhsconnect/gpconnect/pages/accessrecord/accessrecord_known_issues.md

 ## Specification documentation ##

 This list is of known issues at the time of publication of this version of the specification.
-Issues which are identified after publication will be record as tickets on github which can be viewed [here](https://github.com/nhsconnect/gpconnect/issues)
+Issues which are identified after publication will be record as tickets on GitHub which can be viewed [here](https://github.com/nhsconnect/gpconnect/issues)

 - the section content is not fully specified in some of the HTML sections to enable the providers to provide content which best represents how information is defined and recorded in their system.
 This issue recognises the differences across providers.
 Providers should use the section and subsection content banner to state limitations, business logic for the content, or known variances.